Courses and Descriptions

 This course introduces students to global biogeochemical processes in the earth system and their influences on marine and terrestrial ecosystems.
 With a focus on systems thinking and interdisciplinary science, students will learn about the interactions of the biosphere, lithosphere, hydrosphere and atmosphere through elemental cycling and energy transfers.
 The course extends from the origin of our planet to the modern earth system and considers the anthropogenic impacts of climate change and pollution on humans and other species.
 Students will analyze scientific data with examples in regulatory and research settings.
 Students will also gain first-hand experience with field methods including sampling ocean and freshwater using various techniques and equipment and interpreting chemical data.
 Field trips may be required for this course.
 Course

-Prerequisite(s): MTH 105, GEO 100, GEO 102, and ENV 100; or Permission of Instructor.
+Prerequisite(s): D or better in (MTH 105, or MTH 106, or MTH 210) and GEO 100, GEO 102, ENV 100, and MAR 120; or Permission of Instructor.

 ENV 375 Environmental Biogeochemistry 3 Credits